The biblical Jesus, described in the Gospels as the son of a carpenter, was a Jew and a champion of the underdog.

 Why does St. John the Baptist carry a lamb?
 Catherine a wheel?
 Mary Magdalene a jar?

-The problem with Christ
+The audacity of Christian art: the problem with Christ

 Neither words nor images fully capture the Christian God.
 Despite this inherent difficulty, painters still tried.

-Unspeakable images: when words fail
+The audacity of Christian art: Unspeakable images, when words fail

 Empty, blank, or unfinished spaces leave paintings open to the viewer and create compelling ambiguities.